tsakirakis/assignment/README.md

 The workflow was tested successfully and respective infrastructure pieces were created on my AWS account.

 The project consists of
-main.tf //declaration of the moduleas along with fundamental attributes providers.tf // declaration of aws provider variables.tf // declaration of aws region
+main.tf //declaration of the module along with fundamental attributes providers.tf // declaration of aws provider variables.tf // declaration of aws region
 Under modules folder: